 step 1 - File the Free Application for Federal Student Aid (FAFSA)

 This is the first step to establishing eligibility for all federal and state student aid programs as well as Creighton need-based aid.
 Complete your FAFSA.
-(For step-by-step guidance to filing your FAFSA, check out this video.)
+(Check out this video for a step-by-step guide to filing your FAFSA.)

 The FAFSA can be filed anytime after October 1 for the next school year.
 For example, a student who will begin classes at Creighton in the fall of 2021 can file the FAFSA for the 2021-2022 school year beginning October 1, 2020.
 Creighton's school code number is 002542.

 Processed FAFSAs should be on file with Creighton by April 1 for priority consideration.
 FAFSA results received after April 1 will be considered as funding allows.
 If we ask for copies of your federal tax return transcript and W-2 earning statements, these should be sent to our office as soon as possible.